MlungisiM/Betika/README.md

 Ensure that the code is runnable and the steps to set up the project are included in a readme

-# investecassessment
+# Betika.comassessment
-This is an assessment provided by Investec for Mlungisi Mbele to complete
+This is an assessment provided by Betika.com for Mlungisi Mbele to complete

 # Selenium-RestAssured Hybrid Framework